panshin-me/recipes/_posts/2018-06-16-spelt-rye-sourdough-rye-bread.md

     - breakfast
 ---

-SPELT SOURDOUGH BREAD My description recipe
+SPELT SOURDOUGH BREAD

-Measure 350 ml of filtered water (at room temperature) and place it into a glass bowl.
+1. Measure 350 ml of filtered water (at room temperature) and place it into a glass bowl.
 Stir in 2 tablespoons of raw honey, until it melts and turns into a liquid

 -IMAGE-

-Add 80 gr (4 full tbsp) of sourdough starter to the water mixture and mix well.
+1. Add 80 gr (4 full tbsp) of sourdough starter to the water mixture and mix well.

 **Learn how to make your own sourdough starter here